Exponential Savings in Agnostic Active Learning through Abstention: Introduction

 To avoid the aforementioned lower bounds of \citeauthor{Kaariainen05} and to show significant superiority of active learning, many authors are focusing on the favorable \emph{noise assumptions}.
 These assumptions take their roots in passive learning and include the realizable or the bounded noise cases \citep{Massart06}, Tsybakov's noise \citep{Tsybakov04}, and the Bernstein condition \citep{Bartlett06}.
 Unfortunately, these assumptions are difficult to satisfy in practice, as they require that the Bayes optimal classifier is in the class.
 The Bernstein condition avoids this problem, but little is known about the cases where it holds in classification without assuming that the Bayes optimal rule is in the class (see \citep{Elyaniv17}).
-Based on his findings, \citeauthor{Kaariainen05} writes: \say{\emph{The implication of this lower bound is that exponential savings should not be expected in realistic models of active learning, and thus the label complexity goals in active learning should be refined}}.
+Based on his findings, \citeauthor{Kaariainen05} writes: \say{\emph{The implication of this lower bound is that exponential savings\footnote{Throughout the paper, by exponential savings, we mean exponential improvements with respect to the dependence on $\eps$ only.} should not be expected in realistic models of active learning, and thus the label complexity goals in active learning should be refined}}.

 This paper aims to provide such a refinement.
 Our method will be as follows: instead of restricting the distribution of $(X, Y)$, we use the power to abstain from some predictions.
 To do so, we allow the learner to output a $\{0, 1, *\}$-valued classifier, where $*$ corresponds to the reject option.
 For $p \in [0, \frac{1}{2}]$ and a $\{0, 1, *\}$-valued classifier $f$ we define the Chow's risk \citep{Chow70} as